 Along with his mom, Rylan has written a dazzling picture book about living with Autism & Tourette Syndrome that is heartwarming enough you’ll want to squeeze the book over & over again.

 My only complaint?
 I wish it had come out ten years ago when my own son was diagnosed.
 Then again, I might have stalked them down & squeezed their heads with gratitude.

-Rylan has been educating people about his unique self for years and is quite gifted in public speaking.
-Gwen is immersed in the world of advocacy and inclusionary practices and isn’t too bad on stage herself.
-A portion of the book is available as an art show which can be displayed at a location of your choice.
-Contact us if you have ideas on how we can add value to your programming, events, classrooms, conferences etc etc and etc.
+Rylan and Gwen have been educating people about inclusion and all things “specialabilities” for years and are gifted public speakers.
+A portion of the book is available as a traveling art show which can be displayed at a location of your choice.
+Contact us if you have ideas on how we can add value to your programming, events, classrooms, conferences etc.

 BONUS – Rylan might even sing a passionate solo of “The Pokemon Theme Song” if you’re lucky.